 What are you looking forward to most over the next 12 months?

 Taking on that huge opportunity of running my current client’s business behind the scenes.
 I am stoked to see if that happens!
 I am also looking forward to finishing a transcription course by the end of the year and working on expanding my business and knowledge.

 I am not sure what form that will take but that’s the best part of this crazy fun journey, right?

-My name is Rob Flood and I’m the owner of Robert Flood Freelancing.
-I specialize in writing blog/informational posts with a focus in alternative medicines, particularly essential oils and energy work, such as Reiki.
-I also have experience writing in the B2B niche market.
-I have expanded my business to include virtual assisting, including Pinterest pin creation.
-To learn more, head on over to my Work with Me page.
+Rob Flood is the founder of Robert Flood Freelancing.
+He specializes in writing blog/informational posts with a focus in alternative medicines, particularly essential oils and energy work such as Reiki.
+Rob also has experience writing in the B2B niche market.
+He’s expanded his business to include virtual assisting, including Pinterest pin creation.
+To learn more, head on over to his Work with Me page.